 This Private Tree By-law has been around for ten years, so you'd think we'd all be on board for preserving our trees, but every few months we hear stories of outrage, including this recent one called “Developer Cuts Down 30 Mature Trees, City Says No Permit Was Issued“.

 Part of my requirement included enlisting Alex Karney from Urban Forest Associates Inc. to prepare an Arborist Report that analyzed the existing trees and addressed any impact the additions and alterations will have on them.
 Given my neighbour has a large tree just a dozen feet from the house, early on I explored proposing the rear additions be constructed on helical piles so as to not impact the root system.
 The report reviewed the potential impact in detail, as well as made recommendations on how to mitigate potential damage, along with the recommendation I plant an additional tree at the rear of the property, all of which I found agreeable in advance of submitting it to the Committee.
 The cost for this report was about $650.

 Here are a couple of snaps of my garden:

 And here are some photos showing what the City has required I do in order to begin my addition and renovation.
 These photos had to be sent to the City in order for the permit to be issued.

-Now that the tree protection fencing is secure - at a cost of $1750 - the construction drawings will be submitted imminently to the City for permit and my construction team is ready to begin on what will be a massive undertaking.
+Now that the tree protection fencing is secure – at a cost of $1750 – the construction drawings will be submitted imminently to the City for a permit and my construction team is ready to begin on what will be a massive undertaking.
 Despite having been engaged in the property market for 26 years, all I can say is this is not for the faint of heart.
 Even with all of my experience in residential real estate development, I'm both excited and nervous!

 Stay tuned for more Tales From Tennis Crescent!